 How Do Credit Card Readers Work?

-The role of a credit card reader is to collect a customer’s credit card information and then transmit the data to the issuing bank or credit card issuerA bank that issues credit cards to consumers..
+The role of a credit card reader is to collect a customer’s credit card information and then transmit the data to the issuing bank or credit card issuer.
 The credit card reader performs several additional steps and completes the entire sequence within a few seconds.

-The card’s information is provided to the credit card reader via the magnetic stripeA stripe on the back of a credit card that contains magnetically encoded cardholder information.
-The name of the cardholder is stored on Track I. The account number and expiration data are stored on Track II., a chip or even via contactless means if the reader is equipped to do so.
+The card’s information is provided to the credit card reader via the magnetic stripe, a chip or even via contactless means if the reader is equipped to do so.

 The Credit Card Reader Authenticates the Information

-When a customer begins a purchase transactionAn act between a seller and a cardholder that results in either a paper or an electronic representation of the cardholder’s promise to pay for goods or services received from the act.
-The action between a cardholder and a merchant that results in financial activity between the merchant and cardholder’s account...., he or she provides the credit card reader with their card.
+When a customer begins a purchase transaction, he or she provides the credit card reader with their card.
 As mentioned above, this can be done either by swiping or inserting the card or via contactless means.

 The Credit Card Reader Verifies the Payment